Summer Arts and Lectures Series

 Most of our lectures and arts presentations are free to members and highlight the incredible talent housed in or drawn to this small mountain community.
 This series is sponsored in part by the National Park Service.
 Many of the events are held in the Kennecott Recreation Hall and others occur at our McCarthy campus.
 Please check back for an expanding list of specific dates and times.
 FREE to current members.
 There is a $5 suggested donation for non-members unless noted otherwise and WMC membership is available at each event, or sign up here.
 Please write to firstname.lastname@example.org with questions.

-Stay tune, we will continue to add to our 2017 Summer Arts and Lectures Series schedule!
-Check out past schedules here.
+Stay tuned, we will release our 2018 Summer Arts and Lectures Series schedule soon!
+Check out past SALS schedules here.

 Lecture notices are also typically announced on our Facebook page, like us to stay up to date on the latest scheduling news.
 If you are interested in giving a lecture at the Wrangell Mountains Center, please contact our Executive Director at email@example.com to submit a proposal.